Thai activists urge release of man detained over Facebook post

 A junta spokesman declined to comment on the arrest of Thanet, who is being held at Bangkok's 11th Army Circle military base.

-Thanet was among a group of activists who tried to visit the park, at the centre of a corruption scandal that threatens to embroil the military government.
+Thanet was among a group of activists who tried to visit the park, which is at the centre of a corruption scandal that threatens to embroil the military government.

 Soldiers and police intercepted them at a train station, and detained some for several hours before their release.

-The Rajabakti park, built in the seaside resort town of Hua Hin south of Bangkok, and dedicated to the monarchy, has been at the centre of allegations of corruption and misspent funds.
+Rajabhakti Park, built in the seaside resort town of Hua Hin south of Bangkok and dedicated to the monarchy, has been at the centre of allegations of corruption and misspent funds.

 A military probe into its finances found no corruption, but graft accusations persist among opposition groups and the media.